-- Use only reliable and effective disinfectants - Apply the appropriate dose - Respect contact time and temperature - Take extra care to clean litter area in floor/aviary systems to prevent coccidiosis/worms. - In new litter, apply a product to kill mold.
+- Use only reliable and effective disinfectants - Apply the appropriate dose - Respect contact time and temperature - Take extra care to clean litter area in floor/aviary systems to prevent coccidiosis/worms. - In new litter, apply a product to kill mold a product to kill mold.